 - They learn to blend sounds to read, to break up words into sounds to spell (segment), and how to form each letter (handwriting).

 - Children to put the above skills to use to decode words sentences and texts.

-In EYFS children have three phonic sessions based on reading and two where they practise segmenting and blending to follow the initial input for each sound.
-Each week they bring home a sound book to support their acquisition of each sound and to revise those already taught.
+In the Early Years, children have three phonic sessions based on reading and two where they practise segmenting and blending to follow the initial input for each sound.

 In Year One phonics continues in daily twenty minute sessions, where children revise familiar sounds whilst being introduced to alternative spellings for each sound.
 They also identify and learn tricky words which are often exceptions to the rule.